 So, I’m back.
 Well, at least physically.
 Emotionally a large part of me is still in Botswana, for after nine glorious days immersed in nature, off the grid & unplugged, I must admit that a severe case of Mal d’Afrique has once again settled in.
 I knew it would happen, as it does every time I depart this magnificent continent, so mentally I was prepared, but alas, it still has struck, and I would not want it any other way.

-Mal d'Afrique is one of those things that is challenging to put into words as it must be felt in order to be understood.
-Once felt, it is a feelng that you never forget, a deep yearning to return back to Africa, often refered to as a deep longing to return back to the source of life.
-Regardless of where you were born, Africa calls you 'home'.
-It is an honor & a priviledge to experince it, yet it leaves me watching National Geographic and The Discovery Channel, even The Lion King, for weeks on end.
+Mal d’Afrique is one of those things that is challenging to put into words as it must be felt in order to be understood.
+Once felt, it is a feeling that you never forget, a deep yearning to return back to Africa, often referred to as a deep longing to return back to the source of life.
+Regardless of where you were born, Africa calls you ‘home’.
+It is an honor & a privilege to experience it, yet it leaves me watching National Geographic and The Discovery Channel, even The Lion King, for weeks on end.
 And if has me already plannign my next trip.

 From the beautiful words of poet Mary Oliver,

 I’ll be sharing more adventures from our travels in Botswana over the next week- including time spent with the Abu Herd of rescued elephants.
 Plus, we will be announcing 2019 dates for Botswana, Namibia & beyond in the next weeks.
 Tune in here for more details or feel free to reach out if you would like to experience Africa with us, or without us.